dearlordylord/branching/POST.md

 }
 ```

 We proceeded with learning switch/case, and usually end here.
-We're ready to hack The Next Facebook ™.
-Nobody can stop us now, not even our PM.
+We're ready to hack The Next Facebook.
+Nobody can stop us now, not even our teamlead.
 Or even SIGTERM.
 Ok, the last one was a bit dark.

 ```ts
 switch (x) {